Why Choose Mark Mandel, MD

 Your vision is precious, and you must feel comfortable with your surgeon on a personal level.
 Some of the surgical procedures are complex, and you may have many questions which must be completely answered prior to and after your surgery.
 Your surgeon should welcome such questions and be available to answer them in an honest and caring manner.

 Some surgeons use excimer lasers that are homemade, custom, or reimported devices which may not be approved by the FDA.
 Additionally, many of these machines are not regularly serviced by the laser manufacturer.
 Be sure that if you have a laser procedure, you ask the surgeon if the laser being used is an FDA approved machine which is being properly serviced.
 At OPTIMA we use the latest VISX Star S4 laser and the Allegretto laser, both with active tracking and large pupil capabilities.
+Additionally, we employ the IntraLase and Ziemer femtosecond lasers to make the flap for all-laser LASIK.

 Before, during and after your procedure you will interact closely with the office and surgical staff.
 It is important for the staff members to be expert in taking care of the needs of refractive surgical patients.
 A staff dedicated to refractive surgery, many of whom have had the various procedures themselves, is best able to make sure that your entire surgical experience is rewarding, pleasant, successful, and enjoyable.